g1BSsQ/device-os-lab/CONTRIBUTING.md

 # Contributions

-All contributors must first sign the [Particle Individual Contributor License Agreement (CLA)](https://part.cl/icla), which is based on the Google CLA, and provides the Particle team a license to re-distribute your contributions.
+All contributors must first sign the [Particle Individual Contributor License Agreement (CLA)](https://part.cl/icla), which is based on the Google CLA and provides the Particle team a license to re-distribute your contributions.

 Whenever possible, please follow these guidelines for contributions:

 - Keep each pull request small and focused on a single feature or bug fix.
-- Familiarize yourself with the code base, and follow the formatting principles adhered to in the surrounding code.
+- Familiarize yourself with the codebase, and follow the formatting principles adhered to in the surrounding code.
 - Wherever possible, provide unit tests for your contributions.
-- If the changes have an impact application developers, then those changes should be described in the documentation.
+- If the changes impact application developers, then those changes should be described in the documentation.
 - Ensure your code adheres to the [Style Guide](STYLE_GUIDE.md).
 - Use meaningful commit messages following the [Commit Message Guidelines](#commit-message-guidelines).
 - Ensure all new features or fixes are accompanied by relevant documentation updates.